1. Which of the following is correct about hardware RAID controllers?

 b) Volume management is performed by controller card

-c) Dedicated cache memory increases server write performance
+c) Dedicated cache memory decreases server write performance

 d) Parity calculation by the server and cache memory in the RAID controller increases read and write performance

-2. Which two RAID types use parity for data protection?
+2. Which RAID type doesn’t use parity for data protection?

 a) RAID 1